 Introduction to theories and methods of effective tutoring, including role of a tutor, relationship of tutor to learner, assessment of learner, and creating a lesson plan, utilizing different methods.
-PASS THE TORCH TEAM LEADER TRAINING 1 Unit L A 111 Prerequisite: An earned A or B+ grade with instructor recommendation in one of the following courses: ESL 25, 26; ENGL 100, 110, 1A, 1B.
+L A 111 PASS THE TORCH TEAM 1 Unit LEADER TRAINING Prerequisite: An earned A or B+ grade with instructor recommendation in one of the following courses: ESL 25, 26; ENGL 100, 110, 1A, 1B.
 Student must currently be a team leader for a Pass the Torch study team.
-One hour lecture.
 May be taken three times for credit.

 Training in team leading skills necessary for assisting a member in the Pass the Torch Program, including study skills, college policies, professionalism, ethics and role modeling of successful student behavior.
 Techniques of subject-specific tutoring skills, with attention given to diverse learning styles.
 Practice of these skills through sample student works and, when applicable, content-specific suggestions from the member's instructor.

-L A 189 SPECIAL STUDIES LAB .5 Unit
+L A 189 SPECIAL STUDIES LABORATORY .5 Unit

-L A 189X 0.
-2011.2 0.
-02.20 2.12 1 Unit
+L A 189X 1 Unit

 L A 189Y 1.5 Units

 L A 189Z 2 Units

 Advisory: Pass/No Pass.

+Any combination of L A 189, 189X, 189Y & 189Z may be taken a maximum of six times for credit.

-One and one-half hours laboratory of individualized instruction for each half unit.
-May be taken six times for credit.
+One and one-half hours laboratory for each half unit.

 For students who desire or require additional help in attaining comprehension and competency in learning skills.

-.
-A 190 DIRECTED STUDY .5 Unit
+L A 190 DIRECTED STUDY .5 Unit

-.
-A 190X 1 Unit
+L A 190X 1 Unit

-.
-A 190Y 1.5 Units
+L A 190Y 1.5 Units

-.
-A 190Z 2 Units
+L A 190Z 2 Units

-Advisory: Pass/No Pass.
+Non-degree applicable credit course.

-Half hour lecture of individualized instruction for each half unit.
-May be taken six times for credit.
+Any combination of L A 190, 190X, 190Y & 190Z may be taken a maximum of six times for credit.
+One half-hour lecture for each half unit of credit.
 For students who desire or require additional help in attaining comprehension and competency in learning skills.
-L A 192 COMMUNITY SERVICE LEARNING ACROSS 1 Unit THE CURRICULUM FOR LANGUAGE ARTS Advisory: Pass/No Pass.
+L A 192 COMMUNITY SERVICE LEARNING ACROSS 1 Unit THE CURRICULUM FOR LANGUAGE ARTS Non-degree applicable credit course.